bombsimon/logrusr/README.md

 ## Implementation details

-The NewLogger method takes a `logrus.FieldLogger` interface as input which means this works with both `logrus.Logger` and `logrus.Entry`.
+The New method takes a `logrus.FieldLogger` interface as input which means this works with both `logrus.Logger` and `logrus.Entry`.
 This is currently a quite naive implementation in early state.
 Use with caution.